3 Reasons Why Anger Is So Hard for You

 If you’re still struggling with anger, know that you’re not alone.
 Anger can be a complex emotion, but an important one for living as your most confident and authentic self.

-I’d love to help you begin to understand more about your relationship to anger and how you can express it in a grounding and empowered way.
+I’d love to help you begin to understand more about your relationship to anger and how you can express it in a grounded and empowered way.
 Music therapy can help you connect with anger in a slowed down and creative way so you can understand what’s happening internally (and why) and explore different ways to express your anger without overwhelm.

 About the Author